Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: A priori estimates, compactness and relaxation in the Cauchy-Lipschitz framework

 The proof of Theorem \ref{thm:Relaxation} will be split into three steps.
-In Step 1, we start by choosing an adequate subdivision of the interval $[0,T]$ that we shall use to build an intermediate measure curve.
-In Step 2, we subsequently prove that the latter construction based on Aumann's theorem produces a curve which is close to $\mu(\cdot)$ in $C^0([0,T],\Pcal_p(\R^d))$.
-We then conclude in Step 3 by applying the generalised Filippov estimates of Theorem \ref{thm:Filippov}, which allows us to recover a solution of the Cauchy problem \eqref{eq:UnRelaxedContInc} that remains sufficiently close to our initial measure curve.
+In Step 1, we start by choosing a solution of \eqref{eq:RelaxedContInc} and an adequate subdivision of the interval $[0,T]$ that we use along with Aumann's theorem to define an intermediate curve, of which it is shown in Step 2 that it is close to the original one in $C^0([0,T],\Pcal_p(\R^d))$.
+We then conclude in Step 3 by applying the generalised Filippov estimates of Theorem \ref{thm:Filippov}, which provides us with a solution of the Cauchy problem \eqref{eq:UnRelaxedContInc} that remains sufficiently close to the intermediate curve, and thus to the original one.